zohebk8s/zoh-flux-aks/README.md

 3. Update commit tag in helm/values.yaml
 4. Push the change
 5. As soon as the tag has been replaced, ArgoCD will deployed the tag in AKS Cluster
-6. Repo Structuring - In Progress
-7. Added runners in K8s Cluster
+6. Added runners in K8s Cluster
-8. Added Image Scanning - Aqua Trivy
-9. Runners are available in GKE Cluster.
+7. Runners are available in GKE Cluster.

 The runner deployment will not work in GKE -v1.24.9-gke.3200.
 In cluster, the runners will be up/running.
 But it won't be availble to use.(As it will be in offline state in Github)